ahurford/quantitative-training-resources/To do List.md

 Amy - will try to improve on directives for others.

 Joany - currently working on the quantitative training manual.
 The manual needs a bit of reorganizing.
 Irrelevant files need to be deleted.
 Do we have anything written about metadata?
 Also, format the Brightspace data repository.
 Talk to Amy about how to do this.
+New .docx file added which is an outline for the new lab.
+Yolanda has instructions wrt to datafile.
+Also, this .docx file needs to be converted into .Rmd to add it to the quant training manual.

 Yolanda - is taking a start on finding data for new lab.
 Also would like to pilot the training manual for class, so finishing this might need to take more of a priority.